dex3r/multilauncher/README.md

 MultiLauncher
 =============

-Launcher that can run your program you want and provides automatic updates system
+Launcher that can run your program, can provide automatic updates system and much more!